 This bustling bazaar town sprawls along a ridge overlooking the roaring Teesta River and within sight of Khangchendzonga.
-Kalimpong lacks Darjeeling’s crowds and commercialism, yet it boasts Himalayan views, tranquil retreats, Buddha shops, temples and churches, and a fascinating nursery industry, all linked by some fine hikes.
+It’s not a must-see but it does boast Himalayan views, Buddhist monasteries, colonial architecture and a fascinating nursery industry, all linked by some fine hikes.

-Kalimpong’s early development as a trading centre focused on the wool trade with Tibet, across the Jelepla Pass.
+Kalimpong’s early development as a major Himalayan trading centre focused on the wool trade with Tibet, across the Jelep La Pass.
 Like Darjeeling, Kalimpong once belonged to the chogyals of Sikkim, but it fell into the hands of the Bhutanese in the 18th century and later passed to the British, before becoming part of India at Independence.
-Scottish missionaries, particularly the Jesuits, made great efforts to win over the local Buddhists in the late 19th century and Dr Graham’s famous orphanage and school is still running today.
+Scottish missionaries, particularly the Jesuits, made great efforts to win over the local Buddhists in the late 19th century and the town remains an important educational centre for the entire eastern Himalaya.

 Kalimpong destination guides